albertaillet/CSC2025-sten/README.md

 - Read through and get familiar with the code.
 - Run *build/ex0.0* and study the results.
 - Add a couple of **BENCHMARK**s with a different upper limits, recompile the program and run it.
 Does the runtime change as expected?
-- Implement a function `smarter_arithmetic_sum` that does the arithmetic sum in a more efficient manner (there is, for example, a formula...).
+- Implement a function `smarter_arithmetic_sum` that does the arithmetic sum in a more efficient manner.
 Add a **BENCHMARK** for your smarter function and compare the results to my inefficient version.
 Was yours faster?
 - Remove the `volatile` keyword from the original smarter_arithmetic sum and rerun.
 What happens?
 Why?

 > Given that the input to the arithmetic sum is *N*, what algorithmic complexity is your version, and what is mine?